sharmaPushp/environment_and_run_scripts/README.md

     cd OpenSBLI/apps/transitional_SBLI/
     ../../../CompileC.sh
     ```
+  - Step 4 Optional setup
+    After successfully compiling and installing everything, the script will indicate that we can use set up a few more environment variables by "source" the script OpenSBLIEnvVar under the specified directory (say ~/tmp/OpenSBLIEnv).
+It will set up the $PATH so that we can run Generate.sh and CompileC.sh without "../../../".
+Also, one can call $PYTHON to enter into the provided Python environment for postprocessing.

 - Generate the submission script for supercomputers

   The capability is implemented by using Python 3.
 It requires two packages which are not shipped with Python 3 by default, i.e., Jinja2 and commentjson.
 The two packages are installed by default for the Python package installed InstallPython.sh.
 The script will automatically install them if they are not detected.